 Make sure to also review the question I am an external PhD candidate/I am supervising an external PhD candidate.
-Can I make use of services licensed by the VU, such as Qualtrics, Survalyzer or CASTOR? for more information about the use of VU-licensed services by external PhD candidates.
+Can I make use of services licensed by the VU, such as Qualtrics or Survalyzer? for more information about the use of VU-licensed services by external PhD candidates.

 This is a complex question.
 Ultimately the VU would bear the brunt of the responsibility if a breach occurs.
 However students are responsible for handling data carefully according to the requirements of the VU.
 In order to ensure students behave appropriately while under VU supervision, students must carefully read, understand and sign confidentiality agreements before they work with research data.
-If students will be collecting or transporting data outside of the VU or they will be borrowing equipment from the TO3 Borrowing Service, they must also read this Standard Operating Procedure so that they know how to carefully handle the data until they can store it in a safe VU location.
+If students will be collecting or transporting data outside of the VU or they will be borrowing equipment from the TO3 Borrowing Service, they must also read this guide on security basics and this guide on physical transport of data so that they know how to carefully handle the data until they can store it in a safe VU location.
 It is also a good idea to develop a protocol for collecting data outside the VU that will be documented in the data management plan so that everyone collecting and transporting data knows what their responsibilities are; having clear, documented procedures that everyone must follow will minimize the risks of leaking data.

 If the student will be conducting research under the sole supervision of the VU and there isn’t another third party (e.g. a hospital, long-term care centre, physiotherapy clinic etc.) involved in the data collection, then a confidentiality agreement can be obtained from your department or section head.
 He or she can also sign this agreement on behalf of the Director of Operations for the Faculty.
 If all data collection and data storage will take place at the location of a third party, and the only role for the VU is to provide supervision for the research internship, then the third party is responsible for setting up a confidentiality agreement with the student.